 To reduce costs or make some extra dough consider some of the following:

-- Even if you cannot design logos, develop apps, or build WordPress sites, sign up for sites like oDesk and ELANCE where you can find freelance gigs like data entry, customer service gigs, or even give tourism advice!
+Even if you cannot design logos, develop apps, or build WordPress sites, sign up for sites like Fiverr where you can find freelance gigs like data entry, customer service gigs, or even give tourism advice!

 Step 4) Accountability: So you have come this far.
 Find someone or something that will keep you motivated and hold you accountable.
 At this point, you’ve risked and sacrificed much to be here.
 Surely there is no going back.
 Find a small token, quote, person, some inspiration that constantly reminds you why you started here in the first place.